ismaileub/simple-server-using-pure-node-js/README.md

-# Pure Node.js API with File-Based Storage
+# Node.js API with File-Based Storage

 This is a simple **CRUD API** server implemented with pure **Node.js**.
 It stores data in a **JSON file** instead of a traditional database — perfect for small projects, prototyping, or learning Node.js fundamentals.